 COPC campus-community collaborations recognize the specialized value of anchor institutions, such as universities and colleges, in supporting and advancing community development efforts to revitalize distressed communities and neighborhoods.

 COPC partnerships offer mutual benefits for campus and community partners alike.
-Through the use of applied research strategies COPC is able to provide students and faculty with opportunities to connect the practice of discovery to grassroots efforts that support capacity building in distressed and and under-resourced places locally and regionally.
+Through the use of applied research strategies COPC is able to provide students with opportunities to engage and support capacity building initiatives in distressed and under-resourced neighborhoods.
 The end result of these collaborations includes faculty and students sharing knowledge and skills with local residents, while simultaneously learning from the communities served.
 Such efforts are best understood as an example of catalytic leadership.
-This model of leadership inspires new ways of working that will help communities to identify and achieve their highest aspirations.
+This model of leadership inspires new ways of working that help communities to identify and achieve their highest aspirations.